Th3OnlyN00b/Luna/README.md

 Bot framework for Chime

+NOTE: We commonly use `py` to refer to python 3's run command.
+Note that it may be different on different systems

 Written by smthcol@.
 Please ping with bugs or errors in documentation.

 ## So you would like to make your own bot?
 Simply follow the steps bellow: